 |Welcome to the home page of Professor Marjorie K.M.
 Chan (陳潔雯) at The Ohio State University!
-This website provides information on her current year’s course offerings as well as links to her online course syllabi and other pages pertaining to her teaching and research, which are primarily in the area of Chinese linguistics.
+This website provides information on her current and past years’ course offerings, as well as links to her online course syllabi, and pages pertaining to her students (current M.A. and Ph.D. advisees, as well as past advisees and their theses / dissertations) and her research — conference presentations and publications — which are primarily in the area of Chinese linguistics.
 Professor Chan teaches in the Department of East Asian Languages and Literatures (DEALL) at The Ohio State University.
-DEALL offers undergraduate programs in the Chinese Language (Chinese Major and Chinese Minor), that is, standard (Mandarin) Chinese.
-In addition, beginning in the 2013-2014 academic year, DEALL is offering conversational Cantonese for Mandarin speakers (with Professor Chan serving as faculty supervisor).
-DEALL also has very strong graduate programs not only in Chinese Literature and Chinese Language Pedagogy, but also in Chinese Linguistics, with its long, well-established M.A. and Ph.D.
-Programs in Chinese Linguistics.